doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab1.md

 ## Demonstration on FPGA

-To showcase your waveform generator on the DE10 Standard Development Kit, your implementation must meet the following requirements:
+To showcase your waveform generator on either the DE10 Standard Development Kit or DE2 Standard Development Kit, your implementation must meet the following requirements:

 - **Waveform Generation**: The system should generate multiple waveform types, including sine, square, triangle, sawtooth, and ECG.
 Users must be able to adjust frequency, amplitude, and duty cycle (if applicable) using switches and buttons.
 The implementation method is flexible.
 - **Noise Injection**: The system should support injecting noise into the generated waveforms.